 Serving Suggestions

+This versatile main dish pairs well with lots of sides.
 I especially like to serve it with a salad since it cooks so fast under the broiler, and I can't use the oven to make anything simultaneously, nor do I have the time (or patience!) to cook something on the stove.

-So I most often serve this steak with any of the following:
+So, I most often serve this steak with any of the following:

 - Asparagus salad